How can I hide the smell of weed?

 Airtight containers are not hard to come by

-Manufactured smoke filters are starting to hit the market.
-You can try Sploofy—this portable carbon filter is an excellent choice for travelers and cannabis consumers that need to conceal their presence.
-The Sploofy’s replaceable filter system and nearly magical ability to swallow up enormous clouds of smoke make for potent camouflage on the go or in the home.
+Sploofy’s replaceable filter system and nearly magical ability to swallow up enormous clouds of smoke make for potent camouflage on-the-go or at home.

-A vape pen might not completely eliminate the smell of weed, but smoking with a vaporizer will significantly diminish any odors associated with smoking.
-A decent vape pen is a slightly more substantial investment than an air freshener or popcorn, but it is a more permanent solution to the challenge of minimizing the smell of weed wherever you happen to smoke.
+A vape pen might not completely eliminate the smell of weed, but vaporizing weed will significantly diminish odors compared to smoking.
+Vape pens are cheap and easy to use and are great for minimizing the smell of weed wherever you happen to smoke.

 - Vape pens allow you to smoke wherever you want without having to fill the room with air fresheners, turn on all the fans in your house, or burn a perfectly good bag of microwave popcorn that, frankly, never did anything to deserve it.

-- Vape pens aren’t exactly as simple as smoking a joint.
-Learning to use a vape pen properly means making note of things like your preferred temperature setting and ensuring the battery stays charged and ready for use.
-Cannabis oil cartridges for vape pens also tend to be more expensive than flower.
+- Learn to use a vape pen—note your preferred temperature, and ensure the battery stays charged and ready for use.
+Cannabis oil cartridges for vape pens tend to be more expensive than flower.

 How to get rid of weed smell in your hair and on your body